freeCodeCamp/guide/src/pages/game-development/unreal-engine/index.md

   Released in 1998 and targeted Windows PC, Linux, Mac, Playstation 2 and Dreamcast.
 The engine was written in C++, and easily moddable using the Unreal Script language.

   * Unreal Engine 2
-  Released in 1998 and targeted Windows PC, Linux, Mac, Playstation 2 and Xbox.
+  Released in 2002 and targeted Windows PC, Linux, Mac, Playstation 2 and Xbox.
 The engine was written in C++, utilized the Unreal Script language.

   * Unreal Engine 3
-  Released in 1998 and targeted Windows PC, Linux, Mac, iOS, Playstation 3 and Xbox 360.
+  Released in 2004 and targeted Windows PC, Linux, Mac, iOS, Playstation 3 and Xbox 360.
 Development is split between Unreal Script and C++, with an additional visual scripting interface called Kismet.

+  * Unreal Development Kit
+  Released in 2009, Unreal Development Kit (UDK) was a free version of the Unreal Engine 3 SDK and focused on consoles and computers at first, with additional support for mobile devices in late 2010.

   * Unreal Engine 4
   Released in 2015 and targets PC, PlayStation 4, Xbox One, Mac OS X, iOS, Android, many VR systems, Linux, SteamOS, and HTML5, and the editor can run on Windows, OS X and Linux.
 Unreal Script has been removed and replaced with dynamically reloaded C++ modules, and a more advanced visual scripting interface called Blueprints.